ozonos/ozon-icon-theme/README.md

 # Ozon
 This is the default icon theme for OzonOS.
+It also contains several variants with different coloured folders.
 It's licensed under the GNU GPLv3.

 ## Installing
 Arch users can install this community maintained [AUR package](https://aur.archlinux.org/packages/ozon-icon-theme-git/).
 Ubuntu users can install using our [PPA](https://launchpad.net/~ozonos/+archive/ubuntu/ppa).
 Otherwise, [download the source](https://github.com/ozonos/ozon-icon-theme/archive/master.zip), extract it, and copy the "Ozon" folder to one of the following icon theme locations: